LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

   pip install btk[galsim-hub]

-You can find a notebook version of this tutorial `here<https://github.com/LSSTDESC/BlendingToolKit/blob/main/notebooks/galsim_hub_tutorial.ipynb>`_.
+You can find a notebook version of this tutorial in this `link <https://github.com/LSSTDESC/BlendingToolKit/blob/main/notebooks/galsim_hub_tutorial.ipynb>`_.

 SCARLET implementation
 -----------------------